dekorateio/dekorate/docs/documentation/cert-manager.md

 ---
 ### Cert-Manager

-Dekorate supports to generate a X.509 certificate with the help of the Certificate and Issuer CRD resources handled by the [Cert-Manager](https://cert-manager.io/).
-When these CRD resources are deployed on the cluster, the Cert-Manager will process them in order to populate a Secret containing by example a: CA certificate, private key, server certificate or java keystores, etc.
+Dekorate supports generating an X.509 certificate with the help of the Certificate and Issuer CRD resources handled by the [Cert-Manager](https://cert-manager.io/).
+When these CRD resources are deployed on the cluster, the Cert-Manager will process them to populate a Secret containing for example a: CA certificate, private key, server certificate, or java keystores, etc.

-To let Dekorate to generate the certificate and issuer resources, simply declare the following dependency part of your pom file:
+To let Dekorate generate the certificate and issuer resources, simply declare the following dependency part of your pom file:

 ```xml
 <dependency>